divio/divio-cloud-docs/how-to/django-create-deploy.rst

 How to create and deploy a Django project
 ===========================================================================================

-This guide will take you through the steps to create a `Twelve-factor <https://www.12factor.net/config>`_ Django project from scratch, including:
+This guide will take you through the steps to create a portable, vendor-neutral `Twelve-factor
+<https://www.12factor.net/config>`_ Django project from scratch, including:

 * Postgres or MySQL database
 * cloud media storage using S3